hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `face_detector_preset` - (Optional) A `face_detector_preset` block as defined above.

 * `on_error_action` - (Optional) A Transform can define more than one outputs.
 This property defines what the service should do when one output fails - either continue to produce other outputs, or, stop the other outputs.
 The overall Job state will not reflect failures of outputs that are specified with `ContinueJob`.
 Possible values are `StopProcessingJob` or `ContinueJob`.
-The default is `StopProcessingJob`.
 Defaults to `StopProcessingJob`.

 * `relative_priority` - (Optional) Sets the relative priority of the TransformOutputs within a Transform.
 This sets the priority that the service uses for processing Transform Outputs.
 Possible values are `High`, `Normal` or `Low`.
 Defaults to `Normal`.